ogoregen/fly-graphics/README.md

 ```c++
 thing yourthing(float width, float height);
 ```
-call _instance()_ specifying count and array of position vectors to enable rendering with instancing. you do not need to do this if you are goint to draw your things one at a time
+if you are to draw a high number of your things at a time, call _instance()_ specifying count and array of position vectors of all of your object instances to enable rendering with instancing
 ```c++
 yourthing.instance(unsigned int count, glm::vec2 positions[]);
 ```